flybotix/highfrequencyrobots/README.md

 1. A piece of data in an array actually has two pieces of information: the data value, and the position of the data in the array.
 If a piece of data does not exist at a particular position in an array, it is `null` - which also tells us something about that data.
 2. We'd rather see compiler errors instead of weird data when the robot is running.
 Compiler errors are easy to debug and fix.
 Weird data is not.
 Therefore a Codex is based upon a static data structure defined at compile time: the Java enumeration.

 Enumerations in Java are just that: a compile-time reference of objects in a static array.
 To get the position of the enumeration in the array, we call enum.ordinal().
 To get the static information of the enumeration, we can call name(), toString(), or any other implemented method.
 Enumerations can even implement interfaces, making them (effectively) static lambdas.

-The HFR project expects a Codex's enumeration to be available at compile time on all "sides" of a comms link.
+Think of this array as the 'columns' of a database or spreadsheet.
+Every time `reset()` is called, the codex has effectively become a new row.
+This is the power of the data structure itself, and it doesn't require much effort from someone using the library to make it happen.
+Inserting new columns?
+No problem!
+Just add the column to the enumeration, set its value from your code, and any existing logging or display work that was based upon the loop of the enumeration will automatically handle the new column.

 The fact that a Codex must represent data of the same type is simultaneously this project's biggest advantage and disadvantage.
 It means this project will never represent complex types (e.g. like what JSON can do), but it also means that communicating the data can be extremely efficient (unlike JSON) - and therefore be executed at a higher frequency.
 In FRC robots (and many IoT scenarios), the data is all of the same type.
 If the data isn't sent over a comms protocol, then the type of the codex _can_ be a String, array of arrays, complex POJOs, etc, without worry of data corruption.